 Savings Tips for Beginners

-- Interested in working with a financial advisor, but not sure where to begin?
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+• A financial advisor can help you get started on your savings journey.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- Budgeting can greatly affect how much you have left for spending and saving if you do it correctly.
+• Budgeting can greatly affect how much you have left for spending and saving if you do it correctly.
 Before you begin, identify your fixed, variable and discretionary expenses.
 Fixed expenses typically don’t change (e.g. rent or car payments) and variable expenses can change from week to week or month to month.
-Discretionary expenses are the “wants,” not the “needs.”
+Discretionary expenses are your “wants,” not your “needs.”
 Once you’ve mapped out your spending habits, you’ll be better prepared to save extra money.
 Our budget calculator can help.